Four Seasons Arena: Professional sports

 The arena housed the Great Falls Americans of the Western Hockey League during that professional team's only season (1979).
 The team folded in mid-season in December 1979.
-From 1979 to 2003, the Four Seasons Arena was the home rink of the Great Falls Americans junior league hockey team.
+From 1979 to 2003, Four Seasons Arena was the home rink of the Great Falls Americans junior league hockey team.
 Four Seasons also was the home court of the Montana Golden Nuggets of the Continental Basketball Association (CBA) from 1981 to 1983.
 The CBA awarded the Great Falls Explorers franchise to the city in 2006, and the team played at Four Seasons Arena until it folded in 2008.
 (The arena was forced to sue to collect $12,000 in back rent.)

 "Firsts" and special events at Four Seasons

 Over the years, the Four Seasons Arena has hosted a number of special events.
 In January 1989, Great Falls native and Olympic boxer Todd Foster made his professional boxing debut at the arena.
 Foster fought again there in October 1991.
 Rock music legend Bob Dylan played there on July 26, 2005.
 The first MayFaire, an annual arts and music event benefitting the Benefis Health System, held its first-ever concert at Four Seasons Arena in 2006 (featuring country-western singer Trisha Yearwood).
-In 2007, for the first time in its history, the city of Great Falls consolidated all its polling places into a single site: The Four Seasons Arena Exhibition Hall.
+In 2007, for the first time in its history, the city of Great Falls consolidated all its polling places into a single site: Four Seasons Arena Exhibition Hall.
 In March 2011, the arena hosted the city's first-ever mixed martial arts event, featuring Great Falls natives Leo Bercier, Frank Ramsey, and Tim Welch.

-Three times the President of the United States or a future President has spoken at Four Seasons Arena.
+The President of the United States or a future President has spoken at Four Seasons Arena three times.
 On February 3, 2005, President George W. Bush spoke there the day after his State of the Union address to promote his plan to privatize Social Security.
-On May 30, 2008, presidential candidate Barack Obama spoke at the Four Seasons Arena.
+On May 30, 2008, presidential candidate Barack Obama spoke at Four Seasons Arena.
 President Donald Trump spoke at the arena on July 5, 2018.